ludwig-ai/ludwig-docs/src/docs/user_guide.md

       high: 2
 ```

-Running hyper-parameter optimization with Fiber is a little bit different from other executors because there are docker building and pushing involved, so here `fiber run` command, which takes care of those aspects, is used to run hyper-parameter optimization on a cluster:
+Running hyper-parameter optimization with Fiber is a little bit different from other executors because there is docker building and pushing involved, so the `fiber run` command, which takes care of those aspects, is used to run hyper-parameter optimization on a cluster:

 `fiber run ludwig hyperopt --dataset train.csv -cf hyperopt.yaml`